kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/district/hamburg-rothenburgsort.md

 {{< image src="district/rothenburgsort-03" alt="View on the Bille" width="1000" >}}

-I drove around the _Billenhuder Insel_ and then across the _Bullenhuser Kanal_ and passed the industrial and commercial area there.
-On a Sunday everything was extinct, except for a few Russian-speaking temporary workers or truck drivers, I met no one.
-Also south of the _Billekanal_ the industrial and commercial area continues and is traversed by large track systems.
+The north of Rothenburgsort has large areas of industrial and commercial properties.
+South of the _Billekanal_ the industrial and commercial area continues and is traversed by large track systems.

-{{< image src="district/rothenburgsort-04" alt="Frog figures in front of a company" width="1000" >}}
+{{< image src="district/rothenburgsort-04" alt="Frog figures in front of a company" width="1000" caption="Frog figures in front of a company" >}}

 South of the tracks there are some residential areas.
 The landmark of Rothenburgsort can also be seen from here: the 64 meter high water tower on the grounds of the waterworks.

 {{< image src="district/rothenburgsort-05" alt="Residential building in Rothenburgsort" width="1000" >}}

-{{< image src="district/rothenburgsort-06" alt="Church in Rothenburgsort" width="1000" >}}
+{{< image src="district/rothenburgsort-06" alt="Church in Rothenburgsort" width="1000" caption="Church in Rothenburgsort" >}}

-{{< image src="district/rothenburgsort-07" alt="Bridge to Elbpark Entenwerder" width="1000" >}}
+{{< image src="district/rothenburgsort-07" alt="Bridge to Elbpark Entenwerder" width="1000" caption="Bridge to Elbpark Entenwerder" >}}

 {{< image src="district/rothenburgsort-08" alt="View on Billwerder Bucht" width="1000" >}}

-There are some beautiful green areas in _Elbpark Entenwerder_ and the _Billwerder Buch_ leads to the _Elbinsel Kaltehofe_, where I visited a Museum of Water Art.
+There are some beautiful green areas in _Elbpark Entenwerder_ and the _Billwerder Buch_ leads to the _Elbinsel Kaltehofe_, where a Museum of Water Art is located.
 Further south there is a protected freshwater cove in the _Holzhafen_.
 This was created as an equalization area for other areas.

 {{< image src="district/rothenburgsort-09" alt="Harbour in Billwerder Bucht" width="1000" >}}

-{{< image src="district/rothenburgsort-10" alt="Wasserkunst Elbinsel Kaltehofe" width="1000" >}}
+{{< image src="district/rothenburgsort-10" alt="Wasserkunst Elbinsel Kaltehofe" width="1000" caption="Wasserkunst Elbinsel Kaltehofe" >}}

 {{< image src="district/rothenburgsort-11" alt="Wasserkunst Elbinsel Kaltehofe" width="1000" >}}